Welcome to Milborne Port Surgery

 If at all possible please could patients try to use the self check-in screens in the reception area.
 This not only allows you to be seen quickly but cuts down on unnecessary queues at the reception desk.
 Using it is very easy and only requires you to answer 3 simple questions about yourself.
 If you are more than 10 minutes early or ten minutes late then you will be asked to report to reception

-We use the Choose and Book referral system which provides you with a choice of location for your treatment where a choice is available.
+We use the e-referral system which provides you with a choice of location for your treatment where a choice is available.

 Patient Survey 2014 - 15

 We would like to thank all our patients who participated in the Patient Participating Group Survey.
 Please see results of survey and report below.